Whatever Happened to Slade: Background

 By 1975, Slade felt their commercial success had peaked in Great Britain and Europe.
 At manager Chas Chandler's suggestion, the band agreed to move to the United States, the only major territory that the band had yet to crack.
 The band held out in the US for almost two years, recording the soul-influenced Nobody's Fools (1976).
 Although the band did not achieve significant airplay and record sales in the US, their reputation as a reliable and exciting live rock act was enhanced and the band felt rejuvenated.

 Slade returned to the UK in August 1976 to face the UK music business much changed from when they had left.
 Punk rock had now exploded and had become the dominant influence on youth culture and the music press.
 Despite Slade's reputation as one of the great high energy bands of their day, in this environment Slade had become irrelevant.
 Regardless, Slade were determined that they were now a better live act than ever and refused to call it a day.
 The band began recording their seventh studio album in August.
 According to the Slade Fan Club, the band hoped to record a total of 16 tracks and pick the best to release on the album.

-In January 1977, the band's released the upcoming album's only single "Gypsy Roadhog".
+In January 1977, the band released the upcoming album's only single "Gypsy Roadhog".
 However, after performing the song on the children's television show Blue Peter, complaints about the song's drug references led to the BBC banning the record.
 As a result, the single stalled at No. 48.
 Whatever Happened to Slade was released in March but failed to chart.

 Recalling the album in the 1984 biography Feel the Noize!, bassist Jim Lea said: "It was a heavy metal album.
 It was a mistake and I was against that title."
 Lead vocalist Noddy Holder said in his 1999 biography Who's Crazee Now?: "Whatever Happened to Slade was much rockier than Nobody's Fools.
 It was a return to our original sound".
 In a 2009 interview answering fan questions, drummer Don Powell was asked which Slade album he would recommend to a new listener as the "definitive Slade studio album".
 He said: "Whatever Happened to Slade because at that particular time we had nothing to lose."

 During a 2017 live question and answer event with Lea at the Robin 2 club, Lea spoke of the album: "The Whatever Happened to Slade album came out of us touring in America.
 There were a lot of bands over there that had got this guitar identity.
 There was the Allman Brothers with Duane Allman, there was ZZ Top coming along, and the guitar player was a big thing.
 So we started coming up with Whatever Happened to Slade and I thought it was important we had the guitar breaks.
 I worked them out and then we went through it.
 Dave did all the playing on the record."